 Faking it until you make it can quite literally help you make it after all.

 This last tip I have for you may be the hardest – but most rewarding – one yet.

 Simply, look for opportunities to share yourself with people.

 Be honest when a friend asks how you’re doing.
 Keep an eye out for situations where you can be of help to someone.
 Let other people see your vulnerabilities.

 So many of us keep the best parts of ourselves locked away due to insecurities, shyness, or past bullying.
-We can be so hesitant to open up, even to friends.
+We can be so hesitant to be brave and open up, even to friends.

 But when you share yourself with others, you open the door to being known and understood, to finding your people, forming closer relationships, and being 100% authentically you.